 The texture is surprising in tacos.

-This is a cleanse recipe so we went vegan this time and served with chopped tomatoes, cilantro and slathered on the guac.
+We kept it all vegan this time and served with chopped tomatoes, cilantro and slathered on the guac.

 Save any leftovers!
 The chickpeas are great on top of your lunch salad the next day.